-- (1) New and replacement electrical equipment, heating, ventilating, air conditioning, plumbing connections, and other service equipment shall be located at least two (two) feet above the base flood elevation or be designed to prevent water from entering and accumulating within the components during a flood and to resist hydrostatic and hydrodynamic loads and stresses.
-Electrical wiring and outlets, switches, junction boxes and panels shall also elevated or designed to prevent water from entering and accumulating within the components unless they conform to the appropriate provisions of the electrical part of the Building Code of New York State or the Residential Code of New York State for location of such items in wet locations; - (2) New and replacement water supply systems shall be designed to minimize or eliminate infiltration of flood waters into the system; - (3) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of flood waters.
-Sanitary sewer and storm drainage systems for buildings that have openings below the base flood elevation shall be provided with automatic backflow valves or other automatic backflow devices that are installed in each discharge line passing through a building's exterior wall; and, - (4) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
+(1) New and replacement electrical equipment, heating, ventilating, air conditioning, plumbing connections, and other service equipment shall be located at least two (2) feet above Base Flood Elevation or be designed to prevent water from entering and accumulating within the components during a Flood and to resist hydrostatic and hydrodynamic loads and stresses.
+Electrical wiring and outlets, switches, junction boxes and panels shall also be elevated or designed to prevent water from entering and accumulating within the components unless they conform to the appropriate provisions of the electrical part of the Building Code of New York State or the Residential Code of New York State for location of such items in wet locations;

+(2) New and replacement water supply systems shall be designed to minimize or eliminate infiltration of Flood waters into the system;

+(3) New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of Flood waters.
+Sanitary sewer and storm drainage systems for Buildings that have openings below Base Flood Elevation shall be provided with automatic backflow valves or other automatic backflow devices that are installed in each discharge line passing through a Building's exterior wall; and,

+(4) On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during Flooding.

-§ 52-17.
-Residential structures.
+52-17.
+Residential Structures.